flare-foundation/docs/docs/technology/glossary.md

 DAO { #dao }
 : A Decentralized Autonomous Organization is an entity with no central authority.
 Its governance is mandated by rules encoded on a blockchain so it is tamper-proof.

-Dapp { #dapp }
+dApp { #dapp }
-: A Distributed Application is a computer program that makes use of blockchain technology and therefore the information it uses or stores has the same benefits (trustlessness, censorship resistance, geographical redundancy, etc).
+: A Decentralized Application is a computer program that makes use of blockchain technology and therefore the information it uses or stores has the same benefits (trustlessness, censorship resistance, geographical redundancy, etc).
 The dapp itself may or may not be hosted on a blockchain.

 DeFi { #defi }
 : Decentralized Finance is a form of finance that does not rely on a central financial institution.
 DeFi is commonly based on blockchain technology.